 Robin Li

 Yes.
 Thank you for your questions.
 Let me to your questions.
 I think as of today, we have returned about $2.9 billion to shareholders under the 2020 share repurchase program.
 The program authorized $4.5 billion cap which means we still have around $1.6 billion left in the program.
-Baidu will continue to buy back our shares from open markets since we quite strongly believing our long-term developments.
+Baidu will continue to buy back our shares from open markets since, we quite strongly believing our long-term developments.

 If you're looking to our balance sheet, as of Q2, our cash equivalents, restricted cash and short-term investments were $28.3 billion, and we also have the other $11.1 billion in our loan term investments.
-And if you look into our business today, some of that was mentioned in our previous remarks, I think for mobile system, it continues to generate wide healthy profits and margins.
+And if you look into our business today, some of that was mentioned in our previous remarks.
+I think for mobile system, it continues to generate wide healthy profits and margins.

 For Baidu AI Cloud, the revenue has been growing very fast, faster than our peers in this industry.
 For Apollo Go, it's already the largest outside heading service provided in the world.
 So everything is pretty much on track.
 So we believe that we are on the right direction, and we will continue to invest in other steps.

-And about the second question about the delisting and the primary in Hong Kong, I think the most recent statement of the protocol site between the PCOB and the Chinese authorities marks the very important first step towards opening access for the PCOB to investigate complete to the rest public accounting fund in China.
-I think which is a very important milestone for both countries and China-based issue with the ADR trading in the U.S. Also, we can feel that the two governments are practically seeking solutions.
+And about the second question about the delisting and the primary in Hong Kong, I think the most recent statement of the protocol site between the PCOB and the Chinese authorities marks the very important first step towards opening access for the PCOB to investigate complete to the rest public accounting fund in China, I think which is a very important milestone for both countries and China-based issue with the ADR trading in the U.S. Also, we can feel that the two governments are practically seeking solutions.

-For Baidu, we have already have the Hong Kong secondary listing, and we have some major shareholders who converted their Baidu ADR into ordinary shares in Hong Kong.
+For Baidu, we already have the Hong Kong secondary listing, and we have some major shareholders who converted their Baidu ADR into ordinary shares in Hong Kong.
 Also, we are also very glad to be included in the Hang Seng Index.
 It will take effect on September 5.
-We believe with the inclusion to the 100 bps of Hong Kong shares will receive more front flow.
+We believe with the inclusion to the Hang Seng Index, our Hong Kong shares will receive more front flow.

 For the primary listing, as far as what we understand, the process of switching from the secondary to primary listing in Hong Kong should be straightforward.
 We don't see any kind of hurdles for us to achieve that.
 But I think what's more important for us is to remain focused on business fundamentals and drive long-term shareholder values.
 Also, Baidu will continue to comply with applicable loss in both China and the United States and try to maintain listing both in NASDAQ and Hong Kong exchange.